LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

    - [1Password ssh-agent](https://developer.1password.com/docs/ssh/agent/)
    - (please suggest other password managers that have a good locked-by-default ssh agent)

 4. Don't give secrets to AI agents.
-And generally don't run things like openclaw on the same machine as your development environment.
+Don't run highly-privileged agents (e.g., Openclaw) on the same machine as your development environment.
-5. Avoid storing plaintext secrets, even for unimportant testing environments, in .env files or similar.
-If you have to put them there while you're testing, make sure to delete them ASAP and only store them permanently in a password manager.
+5. Avoid storing plaintext secrets, even for unimportant testing environments, in `.env` files or similar.
+If you have to put them there while you're testing, make sure to _delete them ASAP_ and only store them permanently in a password manager.

 ## Get early warnings

 You can install Socket Firewall to prevent known malware from being installed on your machine.
-In some cases it can detect malware that's still active on npm registry.
+In some cases it can detect malware that's still active on the npm registry.

 - [Socket Firewall Free](https://docs.socket.dev/docs/socket-firewall-free)